-Wouldn’t come as a surprise to anyone, who visited South America, the fact that Iguazu Falls are clearly the most known waterfalls on this continent.
+Wouldn’t come as a surprise to anyone, who visited South America or planning to, the fact that Iguazu Falls are the most known waterfalls on this continent.
 Going even further, one of the most impressive in the rest of the world, as they can easily and proudly be competitive with Niagara Falls.
-Having seen “Latino” one, I can confidently say that Iguazu stand out and outshine as way more incredible.
+Having seen “Latino” one, I can confidently say that Iguazu stands out and outshines as way more incredible.
 They are taller than Canadian one, twice as wide, and are one of the greatest natural wonders of the world, with the area around marked as the UNESCO World Heritage.
 Iguazu Falls (Portuguese: Cataratas do Iguaçu, Spanish: Cataratas del Iguazú, Tupi: Y Ûasu “big water”) are situated near the border of Brazil, Paraguay and Argentina.
 Water falls of the Iguazu River that rises near the city of Curitiba, on the border of the Argentinian province of Misiones and the Brazilian state of Paraná.
 The river, for most of its course, flows through Brazil, however, most of the falls are on the Argentinian side.
 They creates a natural water border between these countries, and they are the largest waterfall system in the world (275 waterfalls).
 The falls divide the river into the upper and lower Iguazu.
 Below its confluence with the San Antonio River, that forms the boundary between Argentina and Brazil.
 Falls are set among National Parks, which consist of subtropical rain-forests that are home to hundreds of rare and endangered species of flora and fauna.